cseshahrukh/cseshahrukh.github.io/_pages/about.md

 Welcome to my corner of the web!
 I'm Md.
 Shahrukh Islam, a passionate software engineer currently working at Samsung, with a strong background in Computer Science and Engineering from Bangladesh University of Engineering and Technology.
 My journey in the tech world is driven by a deep curiosity and love for cutting-edge technologies, innovative solutions, and data-driven insights.

 🚀 A Bit About Me
 Based in the vibrant city of Dhaka, Bangladesh, I thrive on solving complex problems and creating impactful solutions.
 My professional experiences and academic pursuits have equipped me with a diverse skill set, ranging from full-stack development to machine learning and data analytics.
+I'm interested to work in the fields of Systems, Networking, Security, Software Engineering and HCI.
+My current career goal is to pursue a Ph.D. in my field of interest.

 🎯 What I Do
 Software Development: Crafting efficient and elegant code is my forte.
 I enjoy building scalable applications and exploring new frameworks.